IsaacCDHall/weWorkBetter/README.md

 * Billy, the retired guy looking to spice up his life - I intend to use a site to help bring excitement back into my dull life.
 Since my cat, Gretchen, passed away 4 years ago, i've been in a constant state of anxiety.
 I hate it when websites make me think of my last cat, but love it when the design is sleek enough for me to be distracted effortlessly.

-* Bobby, the friend of a friend- My goal is to find a company that can help develop a website for my business which speciazlizes in cat fur.
+* Bobby, the friend of a friend- My goal is to find a company that can help develop a website for my business which specializes in cat fur.
 I will use this site to make sure that my cat fur is conflict free and organic.
 My primary pain point is websites that I can not relate to.

 * Belly, the investor - My goal is to invest in a unique and cutting edge company that will generate a passive income for myself so I can spend more time in France!
 I only invest in the finest of ideas such as HotDogCozies&trade;.
 I will use this site to learn more about a place I can go to express myself and my grandiose ideas.
 My primary pain point is websites that aren't the creme de la cream(Did I mention I went to franc Benny, potential employee - My goal is to work at a company.
 I will use this site or any other site as long as i'm getting paid.
 My primary pain point is when it takes extra long for my welfare checks to clear.

 ### User Stories

-* As a high-powered freelancer looking for a job with this company, I would love to see the appealing visuals of the workspace reflected in the website's presentation.
+* As a freelancer looking for a job with this company, I would love to see the culture accurately represented by the website.
-* As a politician who might want to bring the company in for a government project, I want the website to show that the company can be high-powered, inclusive & safe for everyone at the same time.
+* As a politician, I want the website to prove this company can be efficient, inclusive & safe for everyone in our community.
-* As a potential investor, I want to see that the business has a unique personality that will lift it above having just another boilerplate corporate vibe.
+* As an investor, I want to see that the business is something that takes itself seriously enough for me to take it serious as well.
+Also, what makes this company stand out in an already saturated market?
-* As a possible CTO, I believe that the business' heavy tech day-to-day business can be balanced out with the involvement and featuring of artists, writers, creatives, & craftspeople from other industries.
+* As a interested Marketer, I would like to see that the business' day-to-day operations incorporate those from different walks of life such as artists, writers, creatives, & craftspeople from other industries.
-* As a future employee, I want an emphasis placed on the fun that can be had at work beyond the daily grind.
+* As a future employee, I want the work-life to not be boring!

 #
 ### Responsiveness

-Describe how the site is responsive, and what different 'versions' this project includes (does it have a mobile version? tablet version? )
+The goal is to create a pillbug rolling effect of the content as the page is minimized.

 ### Setup Instructions